CloudStar2077/baby-tools-shop/README.md

 pip freeze -> requirements.txt #prints the output of all dependencies directly into the requirements.txt.
 ```
 To make the environment reproducible, the dependencies are listed in the `requirements.txt`.
+The `Dockerfile` describes the predefined docker image like a building plan for the container to start it within seconds without
+doing any configurations.